California commissioner resigns after he threw a cat during Zoom meeting

 A California planning commissioner has resigned following calls for his ouster after he threw his cat during a recent videoconference meeting between city officials.

-During an April 20 videoconference via Zoom of the city’s planning commission, Chris Platzer was asked if he had any comments after reviewing a project application.
+During an April 20 videoconference via Zoom of the Vallejo planning commission, Chris Platzer was asked if he had any comments after reviewing a project application.

 After a cat could be heard meowing offscreen, Platzer responded: "Yes, if I'm allowed to make them," according to the commission meeting video released by the northern California city, which is about 30 miles north of San Francisco.